Housing Benefit advice for landlords

 If you contact us we can only give you limited information due to confidentiality.
 In some cases landlords are seen as a 'person affected' and have rights to certain information.
 A landlord is a 'person affected' when:

 - We are recovering an overpayment from a tenant.
 We can detail the amount, period and reasons for any overpayment being recovered.

-- We are paying Housing Benefit directly to a tenant.
-We can detail the amount, weekly benefit rate and period covered by cheques sent directly to them, and the date direct payments stop.
+- We are paying Housing Benefit directly to a landlord.
+We can detail the amount, weekly benefit rate and period covered by payments made directly to them, and the date direct payments stop.

 - A landlord has asked for direct payments and we have refused.
 We can explain why we will not pay direct.

 We can talk about a claim if the tenant gives us permission by signing a Tenant Consent form.
 In this scheme we are able to talk about missing information needed to work out their claim for benefit with their landlord.

 Please note: Where a claimant has not asked for benefit to be paid directly to the landlord, we cannot give any information about a claim at all.

 We can give landlords information if a tenant has signed a letter of authorisation or asked in writing that their landlord act on their behalf.
 We will only give information covered by the letter of authorisation.

 A general letter at the start of the claim is not, for example, enough to allow the release of personal data on all later occasions and we have the right to confirm the claimant's intentions whenever we feel that it is suitable.